Top 14 Best Beaches To Visit In August

 Plage Publique de Castel France

-9. Canggu Beach, Indonesia: Surf Paradise.
+9. Canggu Beach, Indonesia: Surfer's Paradise

 Canggu Beach Indonesia